Learn how to use Scrivener’s search features to find and replace text in individual documents or your entire project.

 The Find Options pop-up menu gives you more options.
 By default, this is set to Contains, so if you search for “the,” Scrivener will find words like the, these, father, and together.
 You can choose Starts With (the search string must be at the beginning of the word), Whole Word (Scrivener searches for the exact text string), or Ends With (Scrivener finds words where the text string is at the end).

 There is also an option to use Regular Expressions or RegEx.
-If you know what this means, then you know how amazing this form of search can be.
+If you know what this means, then you know how powerful this form of search can be.
 Regular Expressions are a type of search where you use variables to search for text, and are often used for complex searches of code or of databases.

 One simple example is a search like this: say|says|said, which finds any of the strings separated by the | pipe character; in this case, the three variance of the word “say.”
 Or, this search will find the whole words “go” or “went”: \bgo\b|\bwent\b.